Bitcoin Verdict

 Open-source firmware matters

-Open-source firmware means independent researchers can verify the code does what it claims.
+Open-source firmware means the software running the device is published openly, so outside researchers can check that it actually does what the maker says.
 Coldcard and Trezor are fully open-source.
-Ledger's firmware is closed-source, which means you're trusting the company's claims about what the device does.
-This isn't a dealbreaker, but it is a real trade-off.
+Ledger's firmware is closed-source, which means you are taking the company at its word about what the device does.
+That is not a dealbreaker in our view, but it is a real trade-off, and it is fair to want to know which side of it you are on.

 Backup and recovery